HL7/fhir-shorthand/input/pagecontent/reference.md

 **Note:** There is a required space before the ^ character.

 A special case of the ElementDefinition path is setting properties of the first element of the differential (i.e., StructureDefinition.differential.element[0]).
 This element always refers to the profile or standalone extension itself.
 Since this element does not correspond to a named element appearing in an instance, we use the dot or full stop (`.`) to represent it.
 (The dot symbol is often used to represent "current context" in other languages.)
-It is important to note that the "self" elements are not the elements of an SD directly, but elements of the first ElementDefinition contained in the SD.
+It is important to note that the "self" elements are not the elements of a StructureDefinition directly, but elements of the first ElementDefinition contained in the StructureDefinition.
 The syntax is:

 ```
 . ^<element of ElementDefinition[0]>